Kansas Law Regarding Fault in a Car Accident

 Kansas is a modified comparative negligence state.
 If you are 50 percent or more at fault for the cause of your car accident, you are barred from recovering any money from the other driver.

 Car accident claims can be complicated because of Kansas no-fault insurance standards.
 Proving that you are entitled to file a claim against the at-fault driver could be challenging.
-A car accident attorney helps you gather the evidence necessary to prove fault and prove that your case falls into one of the exceptions for suing a driver.
+Our car accident attorney helps you gather the necessary evidence to prove fault and that your case falls into one of the exceptions for suing a driver.

 Additionally, even if an insurance company accepts liability for a car accident, that does not mean the insurance company will offer a fair settlement amount.
 Insurance companies undervalue claims to save money.
-Therefore, the claims adjuster will not tell you the accurate value of your damages.
+The claims adjuster will not tell you the accurate value of your damages.

-A personal injury attorney understands how to correctly value your damages to maximize your compensation for an injury claim.
-Your attorney works with you and your physicians to determine the extent of your injuries.
-If you sustained permanent impairments, your attorney might work with medical experts and financial professionals to calculate the value for future lost wages, ongoing medical expenses, and the cost of long-term personal care.
+Our car accident attorneys understand how to correctly value your damages to maximize your compensation for an injury claim.
+We work with you and your physicians to determine the extent of your injuries.
+If you sustained permanent impairments, we might work with medical experts and financial professionals to calculate the value for future lost wages, ongoing medical expenses, and the cost of long-term personal care.

-Hiring a car accident attorney protects you from bad faith insurance practices and insurance tactics designed to cheat you out of the compensation you deserve.
-You do not need to handle the insurance company alone.
-You can have an entire team of legal professionals fighting to protect your best interests.
+Hiring our car accident attorneys protects you from bad faith insurance practices and insurance tactics designed to cheat you out of the compensation you deserve.
+You don't need to handle the insurance company alone.
+Our team fights to protect your best interests.

-Contact Our Kansas City Car Accident Attorney for a Free Consultation
+Contact Our Kansas City Car Accident Attorney Today